 Teams from 61 countries took part in the CTFZone 2021 ethical hacking competition

-The CTFZone 2021 international ethical hacking finals were held online on 25-26 June.
-The training event included the largest attack-defence battle in history, with 334 teams from 61 countries taking part.
-The event has been hosted since 2016 by BI.ZONE, the expert in strategic management of digital risks.
+The CTFZone 2021 international ethical hacking finals were held online on June 25-26.
+The training event included the largest attack-defense battle in history, with 334 teams from 61 countries taking part.
+The event has been hosted since 2016 by BI.ZONE, an expert in strategic management of digital risks.